 - A three-week jury trial involving a wrongful death claim arising from alleged abuse and improper care of a nursing home resident where the plaintiff requested $6 million in closing arguments and the jury returned a verdict for $300,000, nearly half of the amount the client offered to settle the case before trial in Delmar Gardens of Green Valley, Inc. adv.
 Volk, Case No. A444157 (Dept. 13, Las Vegas, Nev.
 2004).

-- Serving as lead trial counsel for the Republican Party of the State of Nevada in a lawsuit challenging the constitutionality of the federal congressional and state legislative boundaries following the legislature’s failure to pass redistricting legislation before the First Judicial District Court and the Nevada Supreme Court resulting in superior boundaries to those vetoed by governor in Guy, et al. v.
+- Lead trial counsel for state political party in a lawsuit challenging the constitutionality of the federal congressional and state legislative boundaries following the legislature’s failure to pass redistricting legislation before district court and Nevada Supreme Court, resulting in superior boundaries to those vetoed by governor in Guy, et al. v.
 Miller, Case No. 11-OC00042-1B (Dept. I, Carson City, Nev.
 2011).

-- A one-week trial involving allegations of products liability and negligence against the client, a major high reach equipment rental company, and resulting in a judgement favorable to the client in an amount of approximately ten-percent of what plaintiff demanded to settle before trial in Ahern Rentals, Inc. adv.
+- A one-week trial involving allegations of products liability and negligence against the client, a major high-reach equipment rental company, and resulting in a judgment favorable to the client in an amount of approximately ten percent of what plaintiff demanded to settle before trial in Ahern Rentals, Inc. adv.
 Guy DePew, et al., Case No. Case No. CIV227292 (Superior Court, Semi Valley, Cal.
 2004).

 - A two-week jury trial where plaintiff requested $7.5 million in closing arguments in a negligence action and the jury returned a defense verdict in favor of the client in Sears Roebuck & Co. adv.
 Alan Chenin, Case No. A353747 (Dept. 3, Las Vegas, Nev.
 1999).